donovanwhite/presidio_pii_za_id/README.md

 # presidio_pii_za_id
-This project involves deploying a web application that uses the Presidio SDK for PII detection and anonymization of the South Africa African ID number as well as credit card numbers .
+This project involves deploying a web application that uses the Presidio SDK for PII detection and anonymization of the South Africa African ID number including being able to handle input errors using a custom class, secondary to this is the builtin recognizer to handle credit card numbers.
 The deployment process includes building a Docker image, pushing it to Azure Container Registry (ACR), deploying it to Azure App Service, setting up an Azure SQL Database, and creating necessary stored procedures and triggers.

-Below are the key steps involved:
+Below are the key steps involved, please refer to the app and db folder for the artefacts as well as the build_presidio.sh for the az commands:

 # 1. Azure Container Registry (ACR) Setup
 Login to ACR: Authenticate to the Azure Container Registry using the az acr login command.